honerlaw/serverless-fargate-plugin/README.md

-        priority?: number; // priority for routing, defaults to 1 path?: string | { path: string, method?: string }[]; // path the LB should send traffic to, defaults '*' (everything) - keyword 'ANY' is allowed on method desiredCount?: number; // number of tasks wanted by default - if not specified defaults to 1 taskRoleArn?: string;
+        priority?: number; // priority for routing, defaults to 1 path?: string | { path: string, method?: string }[]; // path the LB should send traffic to, defaults '*' (everything) - keyword 'ANY' is allowed on method desiredCount?: number; // number of tasks wanted by default - if not specified defaults to 1 shouldUseEC2?: boolean; //defaults to false, if true will launch task into EC2 taskRoleArn?: string;
         healthCheckUri?: string; // defaults to "/"
         healthCheckProtocol?: string; // defaults to "HTTP"